Not just a new name for a project status meeting!

 • Concisely present an accurate view of your work.

-• Pay attention to other team members and note items that you’ll need to cover in follow-up discussions.
+• Avoid digging into solutions and details - note items that you’ll need to cover in follow-up discussions.

 Here are a few points of guidance that may help you in understanding and implementing these practices:

-• This is a synchronization meeting, not a time for extended discussion, philosophizing, storytelling or problem solving.
+• This is a synchronization and planning meeting, not a time for extended discussion, philosophizing, storytelling or problem solving.
 It is far too short to probe into the details of a problem or try to solve that problem – problem solving activities later today are a natural and expected follow-up to today’s stand-up meeting.

-• Don't succumb to any temptations to cover other information as this will only serve to extend the meeting duration without contributing to the stated purpose of the meeting.
+• Don't succumb to any temptations to cover extraneous information as this will only serve to extend the meeting duration without contributing to the stated purpose of the meeting.
 Purge any desires you may have to tell a story about how difficult your job is, give a history of how we got into this situation, offer your criticism of other people/organizations or take time on other topics not on the agenda.

 • You’ll want full attendance to be the result of the recognized value of the stand-up, not as a result of penalties assessed for absence or late arrivals.

-1. The overarching principle is that the stand-up meeting be conducted at a time and location that will allow all team members to participate.
+1. The overarching principle is that the stand-up meeting be conducted at a time and location that will allow all developers to participate.
 Some teams prefer a start-of-day meeting, others a mid- or end-of day meeting.
 Look at the advantages/disadvantages of each and choose whatever works best for your team.

 2. If you are fortunate enough to work within a team that is entirely co-located, then you’ll need a physical room in which to meet.
 You'll be occupying that room every day, so try to get a room that is suitable.

 4. Start and end on time.
-Set the expectation that everyone is responsible for arriving in time for the start.
+Agree on an expectation that everyone is responsible for arriving in time for the start.
 Accompany this with the commitment to one another that the meeting will conclude on time.
 If you continually start late, it will be easy for everyone to adjust to this and start arriving late.
 A late running meeting creates a problem: people who leave at the scheduled end-of-meeting time will miss out on the remainder of the meeting.
 If the meetings continually run late, then this will likely become a source of dissatisfaction and complaint – not quite the image you’d want for an important synchronization meeting.

 • Reporting on what you are 'doing' rather than what you are 'accomplishing.'
 Accomplishments, not just activity, are expected.

-• Treating the topic as an interrogatory (e.g., "What did you accomplish yesterday?") rather than a self-initiated report ("What have I accomplished since the last meeting?").
+• Treating the topic as an interrogatory (e.g., "What did you accomplish yesterday?") rather than a self-initiated report ("What I have accomplished since the last meeting.").
 The former question is phrased as though someone is asking the team member for a report on their progress, thus carrying the implication that someone is pulling information from the presenter.

 • Sometimes the third question is worded "Are there any impediments in your way?"
-This yes/no question will always beg a fourth question asking “What are those obstacles and their impact?”
+This yes/no question will always beg a fourth question, asking “What are those obstacles and their impact?”

-6. A trainer/facilitator (in Scrum, this is the ScrumMaster) teaches the team about the stand-up and enforces the process.
+9. A trainer/facilitator (in Scrum, this is the Scrum Master) teaches the team about the stand-up and guides the team in adopting the process.

 • Have all team members read some materials (e.g., this article and the expert materials it references) and conduct a training session to reinforce the objectives and practices of the daily stand-up.